Historic boathouses of Minocqua

 I found many of the historic boathouses while paddling along the shoreline in a kayak, sharing the lake with hundreds of speedboats, waverunners and pontoons but also loons and bald eagles.

-I started out from the north bay of Lake Minocqua in a touring kayak rented from Chequamegon Adventure Co., from which Ken Arnold carried it across the highway to the dock.
+I started out from the north bay of Lake Minocqua in a touring kayak rented from Chequamegon Adventure Co. and carried across the highway to the dock.

-I hugged the north shoreline, across from the beach at Torpy Park, and saw a white boathouse that was part of an estate owned by Stafford “Casey’’ Lambert, the heir to a St. Louis pharmaceutical fortune built on Listerine.
+From there, I hugged the north shoreline, across from the beach at Torpy Park, and saw a white boathouse that was part of an estate owned by Stafford "Casey" Lambert, the heir to a St. Louis pharmaceutical fortune built on Listerine.

-Lambert was an aviator and engineer and first built the boathouse as a hangar, Brooks says.
+Lambert was an aviator and engineer and first built the boathouse as a hangar, said local historian Elcy Brooks.

-“He was quite a daredevil pilot,’’ she says.
-“He also had a car that you could drive right off the dock and keep going.
-He used to fire a cannon every day at 6 just to let everyone know it was 6.’’
+"He was quite a daredevil pilot," she added.
+"He also had a car that you could drive right off the dock and keep going.
+He used to fire a cannon every day at 6 just to let everyone know it was 6."

 © Beth Gauper